uqlibrary/technology-training/R/heatmaps/heatmaps_intermediate.md

 ### Method 1: the base `heatmap()` function

-As a first example, we will use a built-in datasets called `mtcars`.
+As a first example, we will use a built-in dataset called `mtcars`.

 *Step 1: explore the data*